afeld/bootstrap-toc/CONTRIBUTING.md

 You can find the tests in [`test/toc-test.js`](test/toc-test.js).

-## Pull requests
+## Pull request guidelines

-A few things that are required before any pull request will be merged:
+* Keep the pull request small, and narrowly scoped (one bug fix, one feature, etc.)
 * The [`dist/`](dist/) directory contains the latest released version of the plugin, so please make any code changes in [`bootstrap-toc.js`](bootstrap-toc.js) and [`bootstrap-toc.css`](bootstrap-toc.css) _only_.
 * Don't update the `dist/` directory, bump the version, etc...these will be done by the maintainer(s) as part of a release.
 * Add/update [tests](test/toc-test.js) for functionality changes, additions, or fixes.